cloud-gov/deploy-autoscaler/README.md

 Enabling access to all plans of service offering app-autoscaler for org cloud-gov-operators as platform.operator...
 OK
 ```

+##  7. Acceptance Tests

+The app-autoscaler-release as part of their releases includes a tarball with a precompiled test app for each release version, see this link for the [12.1.1 example](https://github.com/cloudfoundry/app-autoscaler-release/releases/download/v12.1.1/app-autoscaler-acceptance-tests-v12.1.1.tgz).
+To use this tarball, you'll need to configure a `integration_config.json` with information, such as a cf user, cf api, broker credentials and other bits of information.
+Once this is done, there are tests that you can run as `./bin/test test-type`.

+These contain three types of tests:

+ - broker - ~5 minutes to run
+ - api - ~5 minutes to run
+ - app - currently paused since custom metrics are not working and the test takes ~1 hour to run

+In the pipeline for `cg-deploy-autoscaler`, each of these tests are configured to run after the deployment of development, staging and production as `acceptance-tests-{api,broker,app}-{development,staging,production}`.
+These tests are configured to not run in parallel as each runs a `cleanup.sh` script at the end which deletes orgs with the naming convention `ASATS-*`.

+##  8. Manual Tests

 Create a service instance: